toyhouse/mlx-finetune-record/agentic_workflow/README.md

 - `--question`: Process a single question and exit
 - `--output`: Output file for results (when used with --question)

+### Automatic Model Pulling

+When using default models (`phi4`, `qwen`, `gemma`), the workflow will automatically attempt to pull the corresponding model using Ollama.
+This ensures you have the latest version of the model without manual intervention.

+If a model cannot be pulled (e.g., no internet connection), the workflow will continue with a warning message.

 ### Troubleshooting

 If you encounter issues with the Python command not being found, use the full path to your virtual environment's Python: